morloy/meteor-webpack-starter/README.md

 ## Production deployment

 A production bundle is created in two steps:
-1. Building the webpack bundle: `webpack -p`
+1. Building the webpack bundle: `webpack -p`\
-This builds the client bundle, places all files in the `public/` folder, and adds a reference to `main.html`.
+This builds the client bundle, places all files in the `public/` folder, and adds a reference to `main.html`
-2. Building the Meteor app: `meteor build ${BUILD_DIR} --directory --server-only` Since all files are available in the `public/` folder, the Meteor build results in a fully functional bundle using the webpack output.
+2. Building the Meteor app: `meteor build ../ --directory --server-only`\
+Since all files are available in the `public/` folder, the Meteor build results in a fully functional bundle using the output from webpack